 What is debt consolidation?

-Are you struggling with multiple loans that all require monthly repayments at the same time?
-If so, a debt consolidation loan may be the solution that allows you to breathe a little easier.
-This financial product combines all your smaller loans into one load of debt.
+Are you struggling with multiple credits that all require monthly repayments at the same time?
+If so, debt consolidation may be the solution that allows you to breathe a little easier.
+This financial product combines all your smaller debts into one load of debt.